Talking with a ghost: semi-virtual coupled levitated oscillators

-In this work, we present a novel coupled levitated oscillator formed of a "real" levitated charged microsphere interacting with a virtual, or "ghost", oscillator generated via an analogue computer.
-These semi-virtual coupled oscillators are an example of a hardware-in-the-loop (HIL) hybrid analog-physical system, offering real-time dynamic control over the properties of the oscillators which would not be possible with two real objects.
-We demonstrate the simulation of a levitated oscillator in an electronic analogue device, and explore the synthesis of a two-way Coulomb interaction with a charged microsphere levitated by a Paul trap in vacuum.
+In this work, we present a levitated {synthetic} coupled oscillator formed of a real levitated charged microsphere interacting with a virtual, or~``ghost'', oscillator {simulated} via an analogue computer. {This example of hardware-in-the-loop (HIL) architecture generates a semi-virtual bi-directional coupling,} offering real-time dynamic control over the properties of the oscillators, which would not be possible with two real objects. {Since the real particle couples to its environment, our semi-virtual system could be used to probe microscale phenomena~\cite{Collin2005,Sevick_2008,Rondin2017} as a novel sensor enhanced by the tunability of the ghost particle.}